What is Gerontology?

 Gerontology Program Information

 Gerontology is often taken as a specialization or minor to complement broader academic studies, but individuals can major in the subject as well.
-Colleges and universities provide gerontology programs and specializations online, on-campus or hybrid formats.
+Colleges and universities can provide gerontology programs and specializations online, on-campus or hybrid formats.
 Some programs include clinical experience, such as adult-gerontology nursing programs, while other programs focus on topics such as health policy, administration or academic research.
 Students in nonclinical programs can gain an understanding of aging, healthcare systems, ethical and legal issues, and sociology during their studies.

 Gerontology Program Types